10 mushrooms that you can safely forage this spring (& more)

 You will find them in pastures and lawns, often in the same place each year, so remember where you found them.
 There may be many pounds of food waiting for you there again.

 You might also encounter other puffball species in the spring.
-Check out my guide to puffballs to learn everything about them that you might need to know.

 9. Wood ear mushrooms